Delta Chi: Chapters

 Delta Chi has chartered more than 110 chapters.
 Delta Chi chapters and provisional chapters (colonies) are named by institution, and sometimes by self-naming.
 Therefore, its first chapter is known as the Cornell Chapter.

 Notable members

 Delta Chi has initiated more than 127,200 members.

 Local chapter misconduct

 In February 2021, Virginia Commonwealth University's chapter was suspended after freshman Adam Oakes died of alcohol poisoning after an off-campus fraternity party.
 The VCU chapter was later expelled from the university three months after Oakes's death, after the university found that the chapter had violated several university policies, including those on hazing and alcohol.

+On January 25, 2026, the University of Michigan's chapter was suspended after sophomore Lucas Mattson was found dead on January 24th.

+In May 2026, a fraternity member at Louisiana State University turned himself in to the local police for a rape at the fraternity house.